blog

 07/07/2021

-Kashuby i Kaszuby - Reunited
+Artist Statement (Kashuby i Kaszuby - Reunited)

 In the 1970's I was introduced to Ontario’s Kashub community in the Ottawa Valley, centred around Wilno, Barry’s Bay and Round Lake Center.
 As someone who has lived his entire life in southern Ontario, I was surprised and intrigued to find an area so dominated by one culture.
 When I asked about their ancestral homeland, the Kashubs talked in generalities and seemed to have little specific knowledge, but one phrase I heard often was, “They say it’s a lot like here.”